Historical & Mythological Short Fiction

 • Contest rules, eligibility criteria and Terms and Conditions are subject to change.

-• Submissions that do not follow the rules, eligibility criteria and Terms and Conditions will be rejected.
+• Submissions that do not follow the rules, eligibility criteria, or Terms and Conditions will be disqualified.